Approximation Algorithms for Maximin Fair Division: Introduction

 \section{Introduction}

-This problem of allocating goods among agents in a ``fair'' manner has been extensively studied in the economics and mathematics literature for over fifty years; the first formal treatment of fair division appears in the work of Steinhaus, Banach, and Knaster~\cite{first-attempt}.
+This problem of allocating goods among agents in a ``fair'' manner has been extensively studied in the economics and mathematics literature for over fifty years; the first mathematical treatment of fair division appears in the work of Steinhaus, Banach, and Knaster~\cite{first-attempt}.
 Such problems naturally arise in many real-world settings---e.g., in government auctions, border disputes, and divorce settlements---and a vast literature has been developed to address fair division under various modeling assumptions.
 Multiple solution concepts, such as \emph{envy-freeness}, \emph{proportionality}, and \emph{equitability}, have been proposed to formally capture fairness; see~\cite{brams1996fair} and~\cite{moulin2004fair} for excellent expositions.

-Even though there is a significant body of work aimed at understanding the division of \emph{divisible} goods,\footnote{The metaphor of divisible goods is useful in settings such as land division.} questions related to the fair division of \emph{indivisible} goods are relatively underexplored.
+Even though there is a significant body of work aimed at understanding the division of \emph{divisible} goods,\footnote{Such goods model resources that can be fractionally assigned, e.g., land.} questions related to the fair division of \emph{indivisible} goods\footnote{An indivisible good represents a discrete resource which cannot be fractionally assigned among different agents, i.e., each such good must be assigned to a single agent.} are relatively underexplored.
 In particular, it is known that fair allocations of divisible goods necessarily exist (with respect to all the previously mentioned solution concepts), however, such guarantees do not hold for indivisible goods; for example, if we have two agents and a single indivisible good, then, under any allocation, the agent that does not get the good will \emph{envy} the other.
-Furthermore, classical fairness notions like envy-freeness and proportionality cannot even be approximately satisfied in the case of indivisible goods.\footnote{This is true, for example, when we have two agents and a single indivisible good.}
+Furthermore, in the case of indivisible goods, even multiplicative approximations of classical fairness notions (like envy-freeness and proportionality) cannot be achieved.